Pioreactor/docs.pioreactor/developer-guide/09-Storage and the filesystem/02-filesystem.md

  - `/var/www/pioreactorui/` is the source of the web-app.
  - `/var/www/pioreactorui/.env` holds some configuration for the UI.
  - `/var/www/pioreactorui/contrib/` holds yaml files that display automation data, job data, and chart data.
- - `/home/pioreactor/.pioreactor/plugins/ui/contrib/` also holds yaml files, like the above.
+ - Note: `/home/pioreactor/.pioreactor/plugins/ui/contrib/` also holds yaml files, like the above.

 ### Logs